biovcnet/python/Lesson1/walkthrough.md

 <img align="left" src="/Lesson1/images/L1img4.png" width="900px" style="padding-right: 15px">

 Notice that your console will start to get crowded.
 To clear a selection of text from your console, select with your cursor.
-Then go to 'Edit > Clear Console Cells'
+Then go to `Edit > Clear Console Cells`

 To exit the notebook, simply x out the browser window.
-Although it is not applicable for this lesson, note there are several options for saving your work in the 'File' menu
+Although it is not applicable for this lesson, note there are several options for saving your work in the `File` menu